bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - Double click on window title bar - This will cause the title window to collapse (Screenshot: https://d.pr/v/P64OND)
 - Right click on the tab of the sidebar to pop it out (Screenshot: https://d.pr/v/OVcyYu)
 - Ping with Left Click, Shift + Left Click to move everyone's screen to your ping

+# Final Notes
+When updating from 0.6 to 0.7 download the installer from FoundryVTT instead of just clicking update in Foundry.
+This is because just [clicking update won't update the built in copy of Chrome and Electron](https://youtu.be/pVOmRAMKm4E?t=142), updating those can only be done by using the installer.
+The first time you run FoundryVTT, after updating you may need to hold down Option+Command and right click on the FoundryVTT icon before clicking "open" to force it to open and run.

 ## Modules In Review
 - [Scene Transitions](https://foundryvtt.com/packages/scene-transitions/) - Adds the ability to create transitions to play before activating scene.